 A number of KPIs being measured are reactive, often created in response to a particular issue and rarely set up organically.
 This can result in supply chain performance being pulled in different directions, with stakeholders and functions having separate – and sometimes conflicting – priorities.
-While local optimization is not uncommon, less prevalent is non-alignment at a global level.
-A business may locally optimize its own KPIs but, overall, they may not be aligned to broader business goals.
+While local optimisation is not uncommon, less prevalent is non-alignment at a global level.
+A business may locally optimise its own KPIs but, overall, they may not be aligned to broader business goals.

-An example here would be a logistics team that is consolidating shipments and achieving reduced logistics costs and high-trailer utilization as a result.
+An example here would be a logistics team that is consolidating shipments and achieving reduced logistics costs and high-trailer utilisation as a result.
 However, the warehousing team would be inundated with volume on certain days of the week and would hire additional people to meet their KPIs around the receipt of incoming material.

-In this case, both the logistics and the warehouse teams are meeting their local KPIs of high-trailer utilization and low-receipt time for incoming deliveries, but the overall cost to the network is not optimal.
+In this case, both the logistics and the warehouse teams are meeting their local KPIs of high-trailer utilisation and low-receipt time for incoming deliveries, but the overall cost to the network is not optimal.